Voltra/jsonclient/README.md

 ```
 $json.post :: (
-	url: stirng,
+	url: string,
 	data: any,
 	cache: $json.postOptions.Cache,
 	credentials: $json.postOptions.Credentials,
 	mode: $json.postOptions.Mode,
 	redirect: $json.postOptions.Redirect,
-	referrer: $json.postOptions.Redirect
+	referrer: $json.postOptions.Referrer
 ) -> Promise
 ```

-If you have any doubts, you could refer to [Mozilla's guide on how to provide options to `fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch#Supplying_request_options)
+If you have any doubts, you could refer to [Mozilla's guide on how to provide options to `fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch#Supplying_request_options) or ask for advices on my Discord server.

 ---